We're an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

 The benefits of probiotics in dogs cannot be overstated.
-Giving your dog these supplements is a great way to improve their overall health.
+Giving your dog a probiotic is a great way to improve their overall health.

 Probiotics contain beneficial bacteria that are naturally hosted in the dog’s GI tract.
 They can be used both as preventive or therapeutic supplements for dogs.
 They help in curing and preventing some gastrointestinal infections.